hollasch/hex/_README.txt

     TO DO
-    - Convert project to Visual Studio
     - Add grouping options for 64-bit and 128-bit words
     ?
 Unicode output

 --
-Steve Hollasch <steve@hollasch.net>  /  2013 March 9
+Steve Hollasch <steve@hollasch.net>  /  2013 July 17